CESARBR/knot-fog-connector/docs/api/amqp.md

 ### Request data

 Request a thing's sensor value.
+This message will be on the queue for 10 seconds before expires.

 #### Exchange